Embezzlement Laws – Penal Code 503 PC

 - Penal Code 506 PC – embezzlement of funds entrusted to trustees,

-- Penal Code 506a PC – embezzlement of funds collected by people in collecting accounts for others.
+- Penal Code 506a PC – embezzlement of funds people collect in collecting accounts for others.

 Initial Defense Strategy Meeting